Fútbol Americano de México: Structure and schedule

 The league played with National Football League (NFL) rules.
 The final roster size was 48 players, with each team having up to 16 roster spots for foreign born players (non-Mexican).
 This also contributed to the high level of competition in the FAM compared to other international leagues (mostly in Europe), which usually allow only two to five roster spots for Americans.
-Many teams will have 70+ players invited to training camp, which runs in March and April, with final cuts occurring before the season to trim the roster to the final size of 48.
+Many teams would have 70+ players invited to training camp, which ran in March and April, with final cuts occurring before the season to trim the roster to the final size of 48.

 For the 2022 season, the league had five US based tryouts across Texas, Florida, Alabama, Louisiana, and California.
-Each tryout consisted of 30 to 70 athletes across a range of skill levels and experience, from recent high school standouts to ex NFL players.
-The league also has local regional tryouts in Mexico, mostly selecting players from ONEFA, the highest division of Mexican collegiate football.
+Each tryout consisted of 30 to 70 athletes across a range of skill levels and experience, from recent high school standouts to former NFL players.
+The league also had local regional tryouts in Mexico, mostly selecting players from ONEFA, the highest division of Mexican collegiate football.

-The salary cap for FAM teams is $1,300,000 Mexican pesos (approximately $66,000 USD) for the entire season.
-The purpose of the salary cap is to prevent the team's owners from unsustainable spending on player salaries and to prevent a competitive imbalance among teams, but the league allows additional salary spending for international players (similar to Major League Soccer) that is exempt from the salary cap, in order to increase in on-field competition.
+The salary cap for FAM teams was $1,300,000 Mexican pesos (approximately $66,000 USD) for the entire season.
+The purpose of the salary cap was to prevent the team's owners from unsustainable spending on player salaries and to prevent a competitive imbalance among teams, but the league allowed additional salary spending for international players (similar to Major League Soccer) that was exempt from the salary cap, in order to increase in on-field competition.

 Season format

-The 8-weeks regular season was held from March through June, with games were held on Saturdays and Sundays.
+The eight-week regular season was held from March through June, with games were held on Saturdays and Sundays.
 Each team played four home and four away games.
 Four teams advanced to the playoff each year.

 Balón de Plata Champions

-The "Balón de Plata" (Silver Ball) was a single match at the end of the season that determines the season winner and FAM National Champion.
+The "Balón de Plata" (Silver Ball) was a single match at the end of the season that determined the season winner and FAM National Champion.
 The game was played at the home stadium of the higher seed team.